mrwconsulting/CiFlex-Samples/README.md

 ## **CICD Platform**
 ![ciflex-platform](https://github.com/user-attachments/assets/c42d1dde-a8d4-4f85-973a-4634961e8c26)

-The CiFlex CICD Platform is an AWS CodePipeline generator, streamlining pipeline creation by simplifying configuration for tasks such as building, unit testing, code style linting, and deploying.
-It's a fully managed continuous delivery service that automates AWS CodePipeline infrastructure, empowering DevOps teams to efficiently manage and automate their pipeline processes.
-With CiFlex, DevOps teams can create and publish plugins to introduce new features, enabling application teams to easily enhance their CICD workflows.
+CICD Platform is an AWS CodePipeline generator that simplifies pipeline creation by automating building, unit testing, code style linting, and deploying tasks.
+As a fully managed continuous delivery service, it leverages CDK, CloudFormation, and CodeBuild to streamline AWS CodePipeline infrastructure.
+This DevOps platform helps teams manage and automate their CI/CD processes efficiently.
+With CiFlex, DevOps teams can create and publish plugins to introduce new features and enhance their CI/CD workflows.
+Additionally, it integrates with ServiceCatalog to provide a comprehensive solution for managing CodePipeline setups.

 ## **Benefits:**